 It’s interesting how certain phrases can take someone from smiling to weeping in a matter of seconds.
 The things we tell ourselves can be brutal and damaging and the emotional scars that unresolved life events have on us are traumatic.
-So, when you’ve been told or felt like you’re not enough your entire life when someone looks you in the eye and tells you that you are, it breaks the emotional seal.

 Many of the businesses that come to us started their brand with this same scenario.
 As your business evolves, so do you and the visual presence you give your company should too.
 Here are some signs that it may be time to give your branding and marketing a little extra love by bringing on a team…

 How can you dig deeper into your business?
 How can you lay a more solid foundation for yourself and your team?
 Opportunities can only stand tall on top of the solid foundation you have built.
 Work together.
 Communicate.
 Visualize both with yourself and as a team.
 If you feel like you’re digging in the trenches, good.

 Sometimes life can be unpredictable and it feels like the world is against you.
 It is ok to ask for help.
 You don’t always have to be strong.
 Other people can seem like they have it all together when you don’t even know how to adult.
 All of these feelings are valid.
 Julie’s advice: Try to find something funny about what stresses you out the most.
 When things go wrong – reflect on it and think about what you’ve learned.

 When you’re going through a growth spirt, be the visionary that leads the team but also the person who rolls up their sleeves and gets in the trenches with everyone.
 And most importantly, make the decisions that positively affect the team and your clients in the fastest and most efficient way.